mui/toolpad/docs/data/toolpad/studio/how-to-guides/connect-to-databases.md

 <p class="description">Toolpad Studio allows you to connect to any database, fast.</p>

-We can write a custom function to connect to any database that we need to.
+You can write a custom function to connect to any database that you need to.
-We can focus on writing database queries, while the data fetching and displaying is handled by Toolpad Studio.
+You can focus on writing database queries, while the data fetching and displaying is handled by Toolpad Studio.

 ## Connecting to MySQL

 ### Custom function

-Inside `/resources/functions.ts`, we can create a custom function:
+Inside `/resources/functions.ts`, you can create a custom function:

 ```ts
 import mysql from 'mysql2/promise';